 Suggestions for Support

-New creations are vulnerable.
-It can be helpful to view the relationship, course, book, business, or new home as an entity unto itself.
+Those feelings are all well-founded and in those situations, it can be helpful to view the relationship, course, book, business, or new home as an entity unto itself.

-Is it ready to emerge in some outer way or is it still incubating?
-Sharing too early can cause something that could have succeeded to crumble because it’s just not ready for the public scrutiny.
+Is it ready to emerge in some other way or is it still incubating?
+Sharing too early can cause something that could have succeeded to crumble because it’s just not ready for public scrutiny.
+Timing is essential and excitement can cloud that timing.

-On the other hand, sometimes we delay sharing out of fear or worry that our creation is not good enough.
-It’s important to go slowly, use discernment, and remember that sharing is about keeping your own flow going.
+While delaying is fine, do remember that sometimes the delays can be out of fear or worry that our creation is not good enough.
+This too is understandable, but rather than wallowing in those emotions, consider it as a reason to exercise more caution.
+Delayed gratification is one thing, but it’s important to also go slowly, use discernment, and remember that sharing is about keeping your own flow going.

 Sharing is all about being generous to yourself and others.
 It is about letting the positive energy of your good health, business, home, family, relationship, or product benefit others in some way.